 The Bachelor of Music degree is offered with majors in Sacred Music, Music Education, Organ Performance, Piano, Voice Performance, Theory/Composition, and Music Theater.
 The Bachelor of Arts in Music degree is offered as a single program without major field specialization.
-Minors in Music Theater and Piano Pedagogy are available to Westminster students and an Arts Management minor is open to all University students.
+Minors in Music Theater and Piano Pedagogy are available to Westminster students and an Arts Administration Minor is open to all University students.

-The Master of Music degree is offered with majors in Sacred Music, Composition, Music Education, Voice Pedagogy and Performance (with emphasis in either pedagogy or performance), Organ Performance, Choral Conducting, Piano Performance, Piano Accompanying and Coaching, and Piano Pedagogy and Performance.
+The Master of Music degree is offered with majors in Sacred Music, Composition, Music Education, Voice Pedagogy and Performance (with emphases in either pedagogy or performance), Organ Performance, Choral Conducting, Piano Performance, Piano Accompanying and Coaching, and Piano Pedagogy and Performance.

 The Master of Music Education and Master of Voice Pedagogy degrees are offered in programs that may be completed entirely by means of summer study.
 Those who enroll for maximum loads may normally hope to earn the degree within four summer terms.
+Students in these programs may accelerate their studies by enrolling during the regular school year.